Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 What is permanent maintenance?

 The better term and one that this author introduced into the 2018 maintenance guidelines amendments is “indefinite maintenance.”
 Using the term “permanent maintenance” or “indefinite maintenance” simply means there is no set time for the maintenance to end.
-I have preferred the term “indefinite” maintenance because it better describes it.
-Unless the parties otherwise agree, indefinite maintenance will end when either spouse dies, the spouse receiving maintenance remarries, or the spouse receiving maintenance cohabits on a resident, continuing conjugal basis.
-Unless maintenance is explicitly termed as non-modifiable within the underlying divorce documents, maintenance can be modified based on a substantial change in circumstances.
+I prefer the term “indefinite” maintenance because it better describes it.
+Unless the parties otherwise agree, indefinite maintenance ends when either spouse dies, the spouse receiving maintenance remarries, or the spouse receiving maintenance cohabits on a “resident, continuing conjugal basis.”
+Unless maintenance is explicitly termed as non-modifiable within the underlying divorce settlement agreement, maintenance can be modified based on a substantial change in circumstances.

 Are all spouses entitled to maintenance?

 No. A maintenance award is based on the needs of one spouse and the ability of the other spouse to pay.

 Can husbands be awarded maintenance?

 Yes.
 The law is clear.
 The Illinois’ maintenance statute is gender-neutral.
 Although in most cases the spouse awarded maintenance is the wife, husbands (in growing numbers) have been awarded maintenance.
 And with the maintenance guidelines we are clearly seeing more husband’s being awarded maintenance where the income disparity is sufficient.